justinwoo/purescript-resources/docs/eff-to-effect.md

 ## "It's hard to go from Eff to Effect"

-Unless you already used many tricks to encode extra information by creating types of kind `Type -> Effect`, there are only renaming chanes involved.
+Unless you already used many tricks to encode extra information by creating types of kind `Type -> Effect`, there are only renaming changes involved.

 <https://twitter.com/jusrin00/status/1021737244674154496>